gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ### Create your wrapper component

-This stage is optional: you may prefer to just share the image data function and let your users pass the result to `<GatsbyImage>`, as shown above.
-However the developer experience is better with a custom image component.
+This stage is optional: you may prefer to share the image data function and let your users pass the result to `<GatsbyImage>`, as shown above.
+However, the developer experience is better with a custom image component.

-The component should accept the same props as your image data function, and also all of the props for `<GatsbyImage>` too, which it can pass down to that component.
+The component should accept the same props as your image data function, as well as all of the props for `<GatsbyImage>` which it can pass down to that component.
 Here's how you might type the props in TypeScript:

 ```typescript
 interface ImageComponentProps